kstppd/vlsvrs/README.md

 A very very nice thing here is that we can actually read in a VDF into a dense mesh (we can also remap the VDF to a target mesh) which is handy for training neural nets.
 And it can just read all you need with a simple call.
-And it is not python!
-(This did not really age well since most people who now use vlsvrs actually only use the python bindings (me as well :D ))
+And it is not python! (**This did not really age well since most people who now use vlsvrs actually only use the python bindings (me included :D )**)

 This package is written in rust, so you will need [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).